Disclosure: PasswordManager.com earns a commission from referring visitors to some products and services using affiliate partnerships.

 #

-Meanwhile, mSecure has an interface that looks like many other password managers, but that familiarity hides some pretty unusable features.
+Meanwhile, mSecure has an interface that looks like many other password managers.
+However, that familiarity hides some pretty broken features.
 The import feature was hidden at the bottom of a series of nesting menus.
 It didn’t even properly identify entries once I managed to format the information to its specifications.

 Then, once password and login information was imported, it wasn’t functionally useful — for me, it was little more than password storage.
 It’s another clear win for 1Password.